 A hedge trimmer is a useful tool to maintain trees and shrubs in your yard.
 It keeps your plant healthy while making it look good.

 However, the blades get gunked up with plant residue and saps that make it difficult to trim without cleaning it.

-Moreover, the leftover plant residue may cause bacteria to generate that can infect other plants when doing a trimming.
-This is why it's vital that you properly clean the blades after each use.
+Moreover, the leftover plant residue may cause bacteria to generate that can infect other plants when doing the trimming.
+This is why it’s vital that you properly clean the blades after each use.